LovingFox/reverse_vpn/README.en.md

 ./wrt_destroy_tunnel.sh <ID | wg interface | IP local | IP remote>
 ```

-> There is possible to change server public IP that prints by that commands.
+> It is possible to change server public IP that prints by that commands.
 Just set a `SERVER` correct value.

 ```bash
 export SERVER=1.1.1.1